Search the audit log in the Security & Compliance Center

 You can also view events in the Exchange admin audit log by using the Exchange admin center or running the Search-AdminAuditLog in Exchange Online PowerShell.
 This is a good way to specifically search for activity performed by Exchange Online administrators.
 For instructions, see:

-Keep in mind that the same Exchange admin activities are logged in both the Exchange admin audit log and Office 365 audit log.
+Keep in mind that the same Exchange admin activities are logged in both the Exchange admin audit log and audit log.

 Frequently asked questions

-What are different Office 365 services that are currently audited?
+What are different Microsoft 365 services that are currently audited?

 What activities are audited by auditing service in Office 365?

-See the Audited activities section in this article for a list and description of the activities that are audited in Office 365.
+See the Audited activities section in this article for a list and description of the activities that are audited.

 How long does it take for an auditing record to be available after an event has occurred?

 Most auditing data is available within 30 minutes but it may take up to 24 hours after an event occurs for the corresponding audit log entry to be displayed in the search results.
-See the table in the Before you begin section of this article that shows the time it takes for events in the different Office 365 services to be available.
+See the table in the Requirements to search the audit log section of this article that shows the time it takes for events in the different services to be available.

 How long are the audit records retained for?